apache/carbondata/docs/datamap/preaggregate-datamap-guide.md

 can be triggered to merge the segments and files in the pre-aggregate tables.

 ## Data Management with pre-aggregate tables
-In current implementation, data consistence need to be maintained for both main table and pre-aggregate tables.
+In current implementation, data consistency needs to be maintained for both main table and pre-aggregate tables.
 Once there is pre-aggregate table created on the main table, following command on the main table is not supported: